CERT-Polska/mwdb-core/README.md

 Under the hood of [mwdb.cert.pl service](https://mwdb.cert.pl) hosted by CERT.pl.

+## Setup & documentation

+If you want to learn more about setting up your own mwdb-core instance or mwdb.cert.pl service: go to the [mwdb-core documentation](https://mwdb-core.readthedocs.org/).

 ## Features

 - Storage for malware binaries and static/dynamic malware configurations